Understanding Sleep Deprivation

 If your condition is mild, try these sleep remedies to get a better night’s sleep:

-1. Exercise daily for 20 to 30 minutes at least 5 to 6 hours before going to bed.
+1. Exercise for 20 to 30 minutes daily, at least 5 to 6 hours before bed.
 This will make you fall asleep later in the day without any disturbance.

-2. Avoid consuming caffeine-containing foods, sugary foods, and stimulants afternoon.
+2. Avoid consuming caffeine-containing foods, sugary foods, and stimulants in the afternoon.
 These foods can disrupt your sleep patterns.
 Avoiding alcohol consumption and quitting smoking is always a good idea.

-Creating a relaxing bedtime routine is the best natural sleep aid to conquer sleep deprivation.
+Creating a relaxing bedtime routine is the best natural sleep aid to conquer sleep depression.
 This may include reading books, meditating, and taking a warm bath to get a good night’s sleep.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *